-An additional utility called the Feature Shift is available to change the shape and position of features in the 'best' face.
-Such changes might include moving the eyes closer together or making the mouth larger.
+A small utility called the Feature Shift is available to change the shape and position of features in the best face.
+Such changes might include moving the eyes together or making the mouth larger.
 To do this, the points of the face are moved and a best fit is carried out in the shape model to maintain a holistic code for the face.
-Furthermore, two additional enhancements have been found to be of benefit to composite construction.
+Two additional enhancements have been found to be of benefit.
 Firstly, once a hairstyle has been selected, the set of so-called external facial features - the region comprising the hair, ears and neck - are blurred until the end of the evolution.
-This procedure allows a witness to focus on, and thereby improve, the internal part of the composite, which is important for recognising the face later (e.g. [15,29]).
+This procedure allows a witness to focus on and thereby improve the internal part of the composite, which is important for recognising the face later (e.g. [15,29]).
 Secondly, a set of 'holistic' tools has been developed that allow an evolved face to be re-worked holistically [23].
-These tools allow alterations such as making a face appear older, more masculine, or even more threatening; eight such dimensions have been implemented to date.
+These make a face appear older, more masculine, or even more threatening; eight such dimensions have been implemented.